wevm/viem/site/docs/actions/wallet/requestAddresses.md

 ---

-# requestAccounts
+# requestAddresses

 Requests a list of accounts managed by a wallet.

-`requestAccounts` sends a request to the wallet, asking for permission to access the user's accounts.
+`requestAddresses` sends a request to the wallet, asking for permission to access the user's accounts.
 After the user accepts the request, it will return a list of accounts (addresses).

 This API can be useful for dapps that need to access the user's accounts in order to execute transactions or interact with smart contracts.